henri/spb/README.md

 <br/>

 ### :sunrise: Browser Support
-SPB supports various browsers accross a wide range of [operating systems](https://github.com/henri/spb/blob/main/README.md#triangular_flag_on_post-compatibility).
+SPB supports various browsers across a wide range of [operating systems](https://github.com/henri/spb/blob/main/README.md#triangular_flag_on_post-compatibility).

 Below is a list of SPB supported browsers.
 Some browsers have better support than others (your millage may vary).
 Some browsers currently have experimental SPB support.
 If you have a browser which is based on Chromium or Firefox, then there is a good chance it will work with SPB.